BluemlJ/AiBirds/README.md

 <code>python3 main.py</code>

+### Some helpful improvements
+* generate more levels to train on to stop the agent from remembering all levels
+* increase the speed to maximize the learning process
+*

 ## Key Features
 * Deep Q Network with following improvements
 	* Annealing epsilon-Greedy Policy
 	* Dueling Networks
 	* Prioritized Replay
 	* Double Q-Learning
 	* Multi-step Learning

 ## Contributing